 This led to extending severance payments to workers in many other industries.
 By the end of World War II, new legislation resulted in a proliferation of employer-sponsored severance plans.

 2. Supplemental Unemployment Benefit (SUB) plan

-SUB plans were introduced in 1955.
-These plans were often used in union negotiations to guarantee wages during periods of unemployment.
+SUB plans, introduced in 1955, were often used in union negotiations to guarantee wages during periods of unemployment.
 SUB plans provided additional payments by the company over and above state unemployment benefits and were not subject to Federal Insurance Contributions Act (FICA) taxes (that is, Social Security and Medicare payroll taxes).
-The use of SUB plans has spread across industries as they allow employers to realize significant savings while still providing a 100% replacement of base pay during the employee’s period of severance.
+The use of SUB plans has spread across industries as they allow employers to realize significant savings while still providing 100% replacement of base pay during the employee’s period of severance.